JeffreyIEscobar/MyClock/README.md

 ## Contributing

-Contributions to this project are welcome!
-To contribute, follow these steps:

-1. Fork the project on GitHub.
-2. Create a new branch for your contributions.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Submit a pull request to the main repository.
+Contributions are welcome!
+If you'd like to enhance or customize this application, feel free to fork this repository and submit a pull request.
 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.